cnorlander/flask-2-boilerplate/README.md

 - A Fancy logon page.
 - A menu template
 - Some basic page templates.
+- A user managment page and simple user roles
 - Docker and Docker-Compose files for easy deployment
 - Gunicorn WSGI HTTP Server
 - NGINX for reverse proxy and serving static files